Lakshya-Kejriwal/Yelp_Hybrid_Recommender_System/README.md

 7.
 8.

-This will generate a resultant RMSE of the combined models.
+This will generate a resultant RMSE of the combined models along with a text file `Hybrid_Model_predictions.txt` which contains predictions of rating corresponding to each user business pair in test file.

-* to generate recommendations corresponding to a user give 4 program arguments to  `HybridModelRecommendation.scala` in the following order.
+* to generate recommendations corresponding to a user give 4 ()program arguments to  `HybridModelRecommendation.scala` in the following order.

 1.
 2.